MicrosoftDocs/defender-docs/defender-endpoint/transient-device-tagging.md

 - The algorithm is mainly based on the frequency with which devices appear in the network.
 - Transient tagging doesn't delete any devices from the inventory.
 It simply tags them.

+> [!IMPORTANT]
-After Defender for Endpoint tags transient devices, it filters them out of the device inventory by default.
+> Transient tagging doesn't delete any devices from the network.
+It tags them, and then it filters them out of the device inventory by default.

 ## How do I work with transient tagging?